 “God Save the Queen” royal anthem used in Commonwealth countries

 Each country within the United Kingdom has its own anthem.
-For example, Scotland has “Flower of Scotland” at specific events, but England’s “God Save the Queen” has been taken up as the official anthem.
+For example, Scotland has “Flower of Scotland” at specific events, but England’s “God Save the Queen” was taken up as the official anthem.

-Being the national anthem of the United Kingdom, it is also used as the royal anthem in other Commonwealth countries, such as Canada, Australia, New Zealand, and the Bahamas.
+Being the national anthem of the United Kingdom, it was also used as the royal anthem in other Commonwealth countries, such as Canada, Australia, New Zealand, and the Bahamas.

 A spokesperson for Debrett’s, a leading guide on British etiquette said, “Now that King Charles III’s reign has begun, the anthem’s changes should be in effect at any event where the song is usually performed.”

 According to Debrett, the song was also adapted to “God Save the Queen” for Queen Victoria.
 The “God Save the King” version was then sung until 1952 when King George VI died and Elizabeth II became queen.